 For years, we looked for research we could do together.
 We had never been to China, didn’t speak a word of the language, nor had we ever tasted Chinese wine.
 But as college professors whose teaching and research careers focused on economic development, the idea of Chinese wine and the ways local governments had embraced it to attract investment and create jobs, sometimes in the middle of nowhere, was too appealing.
 At last, we had found a research project that involved eating and drinking.
 Cynthia asks nosy questions.
 Pierre studies language.
 We both look for adventures with new friends, new food and new wines.

-Cynthia Howson is a Senior Lecturer in Ethnic, Labor and Gender Studies at the University of Washington Tacoma.
+Cynthia Howson is Associate Teaching Professor in Ethnic, Labor and Gender Studies at the University of Washington Tacoma.
 She teaches courses on economic development, gender, and globalization.